-- 1. Remove the two bolts (A) at the center of drive wheel. - Remove cap (B) and flip over so that dished side faces in.
+- 1. Remove the two bolts (A) at the center of drive wheel. - 2.
+Remove cap (B) and flip over so that dished side faces in.
 The cap depresses a pin that disengages the gearbox. - 3.
+Repeat for the other drive wheel. - 4.
 After towing, reverse cover (B) to engage final drives.
 Be sure plunger at center of wheel pops out to engage drive.